itayshaish06/OS-BGU/Assignment 3/README.md

  ```
 11. to stop the xv6-os click `ctrl+A` and after that click `X` on keyboard.

-Now you're all set to begin working on the assignment!

 ## Task 1: Memory Sharing

 In this task we implemented the following kernel functions: